FusionCache/docs/docs/design.md

 ### Read Queries
 These contraints benefit read queries:
-- as a read query executes, there can't be data races because there isn't write queries executing
+- as a read query executes, there can't be data races because there are no write queries executing
-- by definition a read query doesn't change data, so multiple read queries can execute concurrently without data races, therefore no data race protection is required
+- by definition a read query does not change data, so multiple read queries can execute concurrently without data races, therefore no data race protection is required

 If there are no active write queries, a read query must only wait to execute if all threads are busy, otherwise it will always execute immediately and be completely independant from the other read queries: they are all read-only, no interthread communication required so no data races possible.